 If you want to know more about the doctor or nurse who is treating you, your family, or your friends, a background check is the best way to reveal any hidden secrets they might have.

 We have tested all the top background checking sites to see which is best at generating a comprehensive profile of your healthcare professionals.
-We found that there were three sites that stood out from the pack for offering the most detailed and accurate background checks around.
-Our top three background checking sites were:
+We found that there were two sites that stood out from the pack for offering the most detailed and accurate background checks around.
+Our top two background checking sites were:

 TruthFinder is a background checking site that really lives up to its name.
 It is capable of generating impressively accurate results and throughout our tests, it didn’t put a foot wrong, even when we tested it with complex searches and provided the site with limited information.